 Canada Day in Kanata take place at Walter Baker Park in Kanata and includes live entertainment, a large kids zone, a beer garden and more.
 Crowds of over 30,000 are known to attend this popular west Ottawa Canada Day celebration!
 Fireworks start around 10 p.m.
 For more information visit: http://www.canadadayinkanata.com/

 Celebrate Canada Day in Osgoode Village at the Osgoode Community Arena, 5660 Main Street starting at noon on July 1st.
-Events include a dog agility show, kids activities, stage shows and fireworks!
+Events include a BBQ, kids activities, stage shows and fireworks!
 For information: http://www.osgoodevillage.com/?event=canada-day

 Join the community of Riverside South at Claudette Cain Park as they celebrate Canada Day with family-friendly activities for all ages with a professional fireworks show to finish off the day!
-For information: http://riversidesouth.org/calendar/riverside-south-canada-day-2016/
+Stay tuned to the website for information: http://riversidesouth.org/calendar/canada-day/

 Hosted on the grounds of Sttitsville’s Sacred Heart Highschool, Stittville’s family-friendly Canada Day celebration gets bigger and better every year with activities and fun for the whole family including fireworks!
 For more information: http://www.stittsvilleva.com/canadaday/